lino-framework/getlino/docs/usage.rst

 The :cmd:`getlino configure` command configures your machine as a :term:`Lino server`.
 This is required before you can run :cmd:`startsite`.

-If you run this command as root (using :cmd:`sudo`), it will also install system packages and system-wide configuration files, turning the machine into a **production server**.
+If you run this command as root (using :cmd:`sudo`), it will turn the machine into a :term:`production server` or a :term:`demo server` by also installing system packages and system-wide configuration files.
 Otherwise it will install Lino into a **virtual environment**.
-If you want Lino to install into an existing enviroment, you should activate it before running :cmd:`getlino configure` in order to use it as the default value for :option:`--shared-env`.
+If you want Lino to install into an existing virtual environment, you should activate it before running :cmd:`getlino configure` in order to use it as the default value for :option:`--shared-env`.

 :cmd:`getlino configure` asks a lot of questions, one question for each server configuration option.
 Read the docs below for more explanations.
 You can answer ENTER to each question if your don't care.

 :cmd:`getlino configure` creates or reads and updates a configuration file where it stores your answers.
 Depending on whether you are root, the configuration file will be either :xfile:`/etc/getlino/getlino.conf` or :xfile:`~/.getlino.conf`.

 If you specify :option:`--batch`, every option gets its default value, which you may override by specifying command-line arguments.
-Use this option only when you really know that you want it (e.g. in a Dockerfile).
+Use this option only when you know what you want (e.g. in a Dockerfile).

+After running :cmd:`getlino configure` as root, you may want to run it once more without being root, because only then it will also write a :xfile:`.bash_aliases` file in your home directory.

 .. command:: getlino configure